6. RewriteRule Flags¶

 request’ warnings.

-S - skip
+6.24.
+S - skip¶

-flag is used to skip rules that you don’t want to run.
+The [S] flag is used to skip rules that you don’t want to run.
 The

-syntax of the skip flag is [S=N]
+syntax of the skip flag is [S=N], where N signifies the number of

 rules to skip (provided the RewriteRule and any preceding RewriteCond